squatboy/ec2-spot-interruption-auto-recover/README.md

 -   The EBS snapshot is used for disaster recovery.
 Manage your production Docker images through a separate CI/CD pipeline.
 -   The snapshot creation call must complete within the two-minute warning window; the AWS backend will finish the backup operation asynchronously.
 -   For multi-AZ data durability, consider replacing the EBS volume with EFS and updating the user-data script accordingly.
--   Customize the commands within the user-data script and Lambda handler to match your specific
+-   Customize the commands within the user-data script and Lambda handler to match your specific application requirements.